NDsasuke/java-microservices/README.md

 ## enhancements:
 - Implement Prometheus and Grafana for monitoring

-## Update push to Docker registry:
+## Update and push to Docker registry:
 ```bash
 mvn clean compile jib:build
 ```